Golestan Palace: Takht-e Marmar Iwan

-Karim Khani Nook (Khalvat-e Karim Khani)
+Khalvat-e Karim Khani

 Dating back to 1759, this building was a part of the interior residence of Karim Khan of the Zand dynasty.
 The basic structure of the Karim Khani Nook is similar to the Marble Throne.
 Like the latter, it is a terrace.
 There is a small marble throne inside the terrace.
 The structure is much smaller than the Marble Throne and it has much less ornamentation.
 There was once a small pond with a fountain in the middle of this terrace.
 Water from a subterranean stream (the shah's qanat) flowed from the fountain into the pond and was later used to irrigate the palace grounds.

-Naser al-Din Shah Qajar was fond of this corner of the Golestan Palace.
+Naser al-Din Shah Qajar (r.
+1848–1896) was fond of this corner of the Golestan Palace.

 Pond House (Howz Khaneh)

-The Pond House, painted by Kamal-ol-Molk.

 The Pond House was used as a summer chamber during the Qajar era.
 Works of European painters presented to the Qajar court are housed there.